tud-hri/joan/docs/advancedsteps-settings.md

 ## How to work with settings, code your own settings, and more
 All JOAN modules have their own settings object.
 This is the place where settings are saved.
 The contents of this settings object can be saved in, and loaded from, JSON files.
 The conversion between these files and the object is handled in the top level JoanModuleSettings object.
-All setting objects should enherit this top level object.
+All setting objects should inherit this top level object.

 It is possible to store all Python base type data in a settings object.
 But it is also possible to use dicts, lists and custom class objects.
 They will be